nicksherron/bashhub-server/README.md

 $ docker pull nicksherron/bashhub-server
 ```
 #### Releases
-Static binaries for various os and architectures can be found in [releases](https://github.com/nicksherron/bashhub-server/releases).
+Binaries for various os and architectures can be found in [releases](https://github.com/nicksherron/bashhub-server/releases).
 If your system is not listed just submit a issue requesting your os and architecture.

 ## Usage